 - produces more than 30 neurotransmitters

 - the way the microbiome (the trillions of microbes in the gut) communicates with the brain through the vagus nerve and through hormones and peptides it releases into the blood which cross the blood brain barrier.
-Together these influence when we feel full, our appetite, mood and inflammatory response.
+Together these influence when we feel full, our appetite, mood and our inflammatory response.

 “Gut-Brain Axis/Connection” -